AryanShukla52/LaughologyDatabase/README.md

 ### Background

 I joined Laughology, UCSB's premier stand-up comedy club, in the Winter Quarter of my Sophomore year (2023).
 After weeks of helping promote our biweekly shows, attending our open mics, and even performing in several shows, I was appointed Treasurer of Laughology.
 Sifting through all the archival Google documents I gained access to, I realized the club did not have any proper records of the shows we had hosted this year or the years before.
-I sought to change that by creating a database featuring all the information I could find.
+I sought to change that by creating a database featuring all the information about the shows we hosted and the comedians that performed at them that I could find.

 ### My Process